gruntwork-io/terragrunt/README.md

 }
 ```

-The `include` block tells Terragrunt to use the exact settings from the `terraform.tfvars` file specified via the
+The `include` block tells Terragrunt to use the exact same Terragrunt configuration from the `terraform.tfvars` file
-`path` parameter.
-It behaves exactly as if you had copy/pasted the contents of the root `terraform.tfvars` file into
+specified via the `path` parameter.
+It behaves exactly as if you had copy/pasted the Terraform configuration from
-`mysql/terraform.tfvars`, but this approach is much easier to maintain!
-Note that if you include any other settings
+the root `terraform.tfvars` file into `mysql/terraform.tfvars`, but this approach is much easier to maintain!
+Note
-in the `terragrunt` block of a child `.tfvars` file, it will override the settings in the parent.
+that if you include any other settings in the `terragrunt` block of a child `.tfvars` file, it will override the
+settings in the parent.

 The `terraform.tfvars` files above use two Terragrunt built-in functions: